 Wheel motors

-"They also provide a dynamic boost at startup, which improves acceleration.
-On the other hand, it should be noted that the behavior of this type of engine varies depending on the manufacturer and the model.
-Even though it is easy to handle, it is advisable to seek advice from professionals to better understand its operation."
+They also provide a dynamic boost at startup, which improves acceleration.
+However, it should be noted that the behavior of this type of motor varies depending on the manufacturer and model.
+Even though it is easy to handle, it is best to seek advice from professionals to better understand its operation.

-The battery of the electric bike
+The electric bike battery

 For maximum autonomy, make sure the battery is fully charged.

-How to use an electric assist bicycle?
+How to use an electric-assist bike?

 The first handling

-Tips for a Smooth Start
+Tips for a smooth start

 Speed limit and equipment

-Where can you circulate?
+Where can you ride?

 Insurance: Useful but not mandatory